We cannot fix all roads at a go - MCE

 The MCE for Okaikwei North Nii Boi Laryea has admitted it is impossible for the New Patriotic Party (NPP) led government to fix all roads in the first term.

-He says fixing roads in the country takes time and this administration is committed to fixing all deplorable roads in due time.
+He says fixing roads in the country takes time and his administration is committed to fixing all deplorable roads in due time.

 He was responding to a question on road projects his assembly has benefited from under the year of roads initiative.